Leyla Cárdenas was born in 1975 in Bogotá, Colombia where she still lives and works.

 Cárdenas installation, sculpture, mixed-media work delves into urban ruins and cities landscapes as indications of social transformation, loss and historical memory.
 Remains, fragments, discarded structures, are used as material for her work, with a sculptural strategy that is as much destructive as constructive.

-Recent projects include: in 2017 her work Excision was part of the exhibition Home-So different, So appealing; shown at LACMA as part of Pacific Standard Time: LA/LA del Getty and at Museum of Fine Arts Houston (MFAH).
+Recent projects include: Cuenca Bienal in Ecuador: Estructuras Vivientes in 2018.
+In 2017 her work Excision was part of the exhibition Home-So different, So appealing; shown at LACMA as part of Pacific Standard Time: LA/LA del Getty and at Museum of Fine Arts Houston (MFAH).
 As well in 2017 she participated in the California Pacific Trienal -Building as Ever- at OCMA (Orange County Museum of Art).
-In 2018 she will be part of the Cuenca Bienal in Ecuador.

 Her work has been shown at Palais de Tokyo-Paris, Galería Max Estrella-Madrid, Casas Riegner Gallery-Bogotá, Galería Dix-9 Paris, CAM-Raleigh, Institute of Contemporary Art-SanJose (SJICA), LACMA (Los Angeles), Orange County Museum of Art (OCMA), Marres and Bureau Europa (Maastricht-NL), NC Arte-Bogotá, Galería Josée Bienvenu-NY, Museo de Arte Moderno-Medellín, Maison de l ́Amérique Latine-Paris, Apexart-New York, Banco de la República Bogotá, Museo La Tertulia-Cali.
 In addition she has had solo shows in Bogotá, Miami, Madrid, San Jose and Los Angeles(CA).